Proximity-induced equilibrium supercurrent and perfect superconducting diode effect due to band asymmetry: Equilibrium supercurrent

-Bloch's theorem forbids equilibrium current densities in generic, interacting fermionic systems \citep{Bohm1949,Ohashi1996,Yamamoto2015,Tada:2016aa,Bachmann:2020aa,Watanabe:2019aa}.
-Historically, the theorem helped prove that persistent currents in isolated superconducting and metallic \citep{Bleszynski-Jayich272,Bluhm2009} rings necessarily occur in excited states and are stabilized by quantization of the magnetic flux piercing the ring.
-Thus, the currents have a long lifetime that is limited only by the probability of spontaneous or stimulated emission that relaxes them to the ground state.
-In contrast, BASCs carry a ground state current with a truly infinite lifetime.
+The above current seems to contradict a seminal theorem by Bloch, which states that the ground or equilibrium state of a generic, interacting fermionic system cannot carry a current density \citep{Bohm1949,Ohashi1996,Yamamoto2015,Tada:2016aa,Bachmann:2020aa}.
+In particular, a recent refinement of the theorem showed that the current density along $x$ is bounded as $\left|\left\langle J_{x}\right\rangle \right|<O\left(L_{x}^{-1}\right)$, where $L_{x}$ is the linear dimension in the $x$ direction \citep{Watanabe:2019aa}.
+Historically, Bloch's theorem helped prove that persistent currents in isolated superconducting and metallic \citep{Bleszynski-Jayich272,Bluhm2009} rings necessarily occur in excited states and are stabilized by the quantization of magnetic flux piercing the ring.
+Thus, the persistent currents there have a long lifetime that is limited only by the probability of spontaneous or stimulated emission that relaxes them to the ground state.
+In contrast, BASCs clearly carry a ground state current with a truly infinite lifetime, apparently evading Bloch's theorem.
+The spontaneous supercurrents described in Refs. \citep{Pershoguba2015,Malshukov2016,Malshukov2017,Mironov2017,Robinson2019,Samokhvalov:2021vh} are special cases of $I^{\text{eq}}$.
+However, $I^{\text{eq}}$ differs fundamentally from spontaneous currents in $\mathcal{T}$ and $\mathcal{I}$ breaking Josephson junctions that crucially rely on the presence of a junction and decay exponentially with junction thickness \citep{Amin2001,Braude2007,Ashby2009,Heim_2013,Goldbin2015,Bobkova2016,Szombati:2016aa,Alidoust2017,Alidoust2018,Alidoust2018a,Alidoust2018b,Malshukov2018,Assouline:2019aa,Shukrinov2019,Alidoust2020,Alidoust2020a,Kulikov2020,Mazanik2020,Sinha2020,Alidoust2021,Liu_2021,Halterman2022,Monroe2022,Meng2022,Satchell2023,Xie2023} while $I^{\text{eq}}$ is independent of the length of the BAM wire.

-The resolution to the paradox lies in the fact that Bloch's theorem assumes charge conservation whereas the BASC can freely exchange pairs of electrons with the parent superconductor.
-Alternately, the BAM wire plus the proximate 3D superconductor conserve charge, obey Bloch's theorem and indeed lack a current density in the thermodynamic limit.
-However, the BASC alone can have a current density, which corresponds to a surface current for the combined system and is not suppressed by Bloch's theorem.
+The resolution to the paradox lies in the observation that Bloch's theorem explicitly assumes charge conservation whereas the BASC can freely exchange pairs of electrons with the parent SC.
+Viewed differently, the BAM-plus-SC system conserves charge, obeys Bloch's theorem and indeed has a vanishing current density in the thermodynamic limit.
+However, the BASC alone can host a non-zero current density, which physically corresponds to a surface current for the combined system and is not suppressed by Bloch's theorem.
 Yet another interpretation of the result is that the superconducting instability of an isolated BAM is towards a finite momentum state.
-Then, the zero momentum pairing state is effectively an excited state of an isolated superconducting BAM and is thus not restricted by Bloch's theorem.
+In other words, a $q\neq0$ pairing state minimizes the Ginzburg-Landau free energy, or equivalently, solves the superconducting mean-field equations self-consistently, of the isolated BAM wire with suitable interactions at low temperatures.
+Then, the induced $q=0$ pairing state can be viewed as an excited state of an isolated superconducting BAM and is therefore not restricted by Bloch's theorem.